wellyshen/react-cool-starter/README.md

 ## Real Case Study

+> 💡 If you have built a production web app based on this starter, please open a PR to add it here.

 - [Spinny](https://www.spinny.com) is a fully inspected highest quality second hand cars with money-back guarantee. simple and transparent buying.
 - [BAM Music](https://www.bammusic.com) is a new generation of music platform for audio visual professionals, filmmakers and content producers.
 Upgrade your soundtrack with great music that emphasizes your story!
 - [Rendah Mag](https://www.rendahmag.com) is a music magazine which exists to bring exposure to an ever-growing community, focusing on the latest Halftime, Beats & Experimental news & releases.
 Congrats for the amazing product.